Instructions and Rules in Petkeljärvi National Park

 The use of the trails and structures of Petkeljärvi National Park for business activities is always subject to a fee, and for frequent business use, a contract with Metsähallitus (metsa.fi) is required.
 The right of use fees for specific days are paid at the Eräluvat webshop (eraluvat.fi).

 The entire Petkeljärvi National Park belongs to the ADIZ border zone, which means that all drone operators must submit a drone flight plan to AIS Finland in advance.
-You can find instructions to prepare flight plans at AIS Finland’s website (ais.fi).
+Flight plan preparation instructions and submission forms can be found on Fintraffic ANS's aviation information service can be found on the website of Fintraffic ANS (ais.fi).
 You can also call customer service at the Koli Nature Centre for further information.

 In the Petkeljärvi National Park, drone flying that disturbs other people or animals is prohibited.
 You must be especially cautious during the nesting period of birds.